google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     Functions beginning with "thick" draw shapes with a thick line, and
     the thickness of that line is the last argument to the function.
-So
     The first argument is the radius of the circle, and the second is
     the line thickness the circle is drawn at.